Skip to content

 Common mistakes to avoid

-- Using chain-of-thought on trivial work.
+• Using reasoning plans on trivial work.
 It slows you down when the task is obvious.

 Key takeaways

-- "Think, Plan, Code" gives you a natural approval gate before implementation
+• "Think, Plan, Approve, Code" gives you a natural approval gate before implementation

 What's Next